Codaisseur/taste-of-big-data/09-display-top-10/README.md

 To do that, we need to get the element that we want to add to.
 Lets get it by its `id`.
 If we have the element, we want to append our movie HTML as a child element.

-Add these 2 lines as a replacement to the return, to the bottom of the function body:
+Add these 2 lines as a replacement to the return, at the bottom of the function body:

 ```js
   var mostPopularMovies = document.getElementById('most-popular')